Welcome to the LUMA Centre of the University of Helsinki

 - pre-service and in-service training for teachers, and interactive online web portals including videos and other materials as well as science classes and laboratories that support teachers in their work,

-- research on the teaching of mathematics and natural sciences and on the effectiveness of LUMA activities, and the development of the activities based on the research, and
+- research on the teaching of science and on the effectiveness of LUMA activities, and the development of the activities based on the research, and

 - collaboration with decision-makers and media, and especially with other active partners in the field.